-During the 2020 reporting period, the WPCP produced a total of 123 MG of recycled water and delivered 323 MG to the recycled water system.
+During the 2021 reporting period, the WPCP produced a total of 124 MG of recycled water and delivered 327 MG to the recycled water system.
 The difference represents potable water additions made at the WPCP or the off-site San Lucar Facility to satisfy total system demand (Figure 11).
-In 2020, recycled water production at the WPCP was lower than previous years due to the unexpected failure of the Secondary Effluent Pipeline (Chapter II, Section 2.2), which placed additional constraints on the use of the Pond Return Line and other key equipment normally involved in the production of recycled water.
-However, demand for recycled water, as reflected in the data for total recycled water system deliveries, remained relatively consistent with previous years despite the COVID-19 pandemic and the absence of the daily workforce influx to the City.
-For additional information on recycled water production at the WPCP, refer to the Recycled Water Annual Report for 2020, scheduled for submittal to the RWQCB by March 15, 2021, as well as submittal on the State Water Board's GeoTracker system by April 30, 2021, per the requirement of Sections VIII and IX.D. of Attachment E of the current NPDES permit.
+In 2021, recycled water production at the WPCP was lower than previous years due to treatment challenges related to algae populations discussed further in Chapter II, Section 1.3. and the completion of emergency repairs related to the unexpected failure of the Secondary Effluent Pipeline (Chapter II, Section 2.3).
+However, overall demand for recycled water, as reflected in the data for total recycled water system deliveries, was relatively consistent with previous years despite the ongoing COVID-19 pandemic and the reductions in the daily workforce influx to the City.
+For additional information on recycled water production at the WPCP, refer to the Recycled Water Annual Report for 2021, scheduled for submittal to the RWQCB by March 15, 2022, as well as submittal on the State Water Board's GeoTracker system by April 30, 2022, per the requirement of Sections VIII and IX.D. of Attachment E of the current NPDES permit.

-Figure 11: Recycled water production and distribution in 2020.
+Figure 11: Recycled water production and distribution in 2021.
 The difference between produced and delivered represents potable water added at either the WPCP or SLPS